mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 ### path(input)

-Recursively scans all the markdown files and their referenced resource files in this path.
+Recursively scan all Markdown files and their referenced resource files in this path.

 ```sh
 .